joshualande/joshualande.github.io/_posts/2014-04-17-data-science-sql.md

 with the goal of getting you up to speed as quickly as possible.

-In these posts, I will focus on the [MySQL](http://www.mysql.com/) database because it is free, open source, and easy to get started with.
+In these posts, I will focus on the [MySQL](http://www.mysql.com/) database because it is popular, free, open source, and easy to get started with.
 But the concepts and most of the commands are easily transferable to other databases.